arnenoori/receipts-full-stack/README.md

 ## Testing

-1. Cypress: We attempted to test our website using Cypress, but almost all of our functionality is accessable only after signin through clerk auth.
+1. Cypress: We attempted to test our website using Cypress, but almost all of our functionality is accessible only after signing in through clerk auth.
+Although we spent a dozen or so hours trying to get past auth, we couldn't figure out how to log in through either GitHub or google through clerk.

-2. Pytest: We have pytests for the majority of our old backend code in backend-old/testing.
+2. Pytest: We have pytests for the majority of our old backend code in backend-old/testing, which amounts to 2500+ lines of code.

-instructions:
+Although we didn't fully complete either of the testing options, we hope that the combination of the two will suffice for this project.

+### Instructions for pytests:

 pip install pytest